 The market price of our common shares may fluctuate, and you could lose all or part of your investment.

-The trading price of our common shares has been, and may continue to be, subject to wide price fluctuations in response to various factors, many of which are beyond our control, including those described in this "-Risk Factors" section.
-In addition, the financial markets can experience significant price and value fluctuations that can affect the market prices of equity securities in companies in ways that are unrelated to the operating performance of these companies.
-Broad market fluctuations, as well as economic conditions generally, may adversely affect the market price of our common shares.
+The trading price of our common shares has been, and may continue to be, subject to wide price fluctuations in response to various factors, many of which are beyond our control, including those described in this "Risk Factors" section.
+In addition, the financial markets can experience significant price and value fluctuations that can affect the market prices of securities of companies in ways that are unrelated to the operating performance of such companies.
+Broad market fluctuations, as well as economic conditions generally, may adversely affect the market price of our securities.

-Factors that may cause our common shares to fluctuate include, without limitation:
+Factors that may cause our securities to fluctuate include, without limitation:

 Volatility in the market prices of our securities may prevent investors from being able to sell their securities at or above their purchase price.
 As a result, you may suffer a loss on your investment.